-Macedonia country profile - BBC News
+Macedonia country profile

 After months of skirmishes, EU and Nato support enabled the president, Boris Trajkovski, to strike a peace deal.
 Under the Ohrid agreement, Albanian fighters laid down their arms in return for greater ethnic-Albanian recognition within a unitary state.

-The country's name remains a contentious issue.
+The country's name has been a contentious issue.
 It is still referred to as the Former Yugoslav Republic of Macedonia (FYROM) at the United Nations.

 International recognition of the country's split from Yugoslavia in 1991 was held up over Greek fears that its name implied territorial ambitions toward the northern Greek region of Macedonia.
+In 2018 Macedonia and Greece agreed on a new name: the Republic of North Macedonia.

 - Read more country profiles - Profiles by BBC Monitoring